 The Commission deals primarily with issues such as wetland and aquifer protection and the review of subdivision plans for compliance.
 Persons interested in meeting with the Commission should contact the Conservation Secretary at (603) 432-3806.

 3 N Lowell RoadCommunity Development OfficesWindham, NH 03087

 The Zoning Board of Adjustment (ZBA) deals primarily with requests for variances from the Town’s zoning regulations.

 Persons interested in meeting with the ZBA should contact the Board of Adjustment Administrator at 603-432-3806.

 Cable Studio3 N Lowell RdWindham, NH 03087

 3 N Lowell RoadWindham, NH 03087

 Consisting of 3 elected members, the Trustees of the Windham Cemeteries are charged with oversight of the cemeteries, sale and maintenance of grave lots, and coordination of interments.
 The Trustees operate in accordance with State statute, and adhere to their own adopted by-laws, as well.
-Any questions pertaining to burials, historical cemetery documents, and the like should be referred to the Trustees.
+Any questions pertaining to burials, historical cemetery documents, meeting minutes and the like should be referred to the Trustees.

 3 North Lowell RdWindham, NH 03087